When was Planet founded?

-Planet is growing and has 460 full-time employees.
-We are headquartered in San Francisco, CA, with additional offices in Berlin, The Netherlands, Lethbridge, Canada, Bellevue, Washington, and Washington DC.
+Planet is growing and has 430 full-time employees.
+We are headquartered in San Francisco, CA, with additional offices in Berlin, Lethbridge, Canada, Bellevue, Washington, and Washington DC.

 How many satellites does Planet have in orbit?

 The number of satellites that Planet has in orbit changes often.
 We’re either launching more or our satellites are approaching their end of life and reentering the atmosphere and burning up.
-Since 2013 when we launched our first satellite, we’ve launched 298.
+Since 2013 when we launched our first satellite, we’ve successfully deployed 331.
 Today we have about 150 in orbit including our Dove, SkySat, and RapidEye constellations and are collecting over 300M sqkm of imagery daily.

 How does Planet make money?